peterjmartinson/peterjmartinson.github.io/_posts/2017-12-14-Shell-Scripts-101.md

 ---
 {% endhighlight %}

+So, let's get started.

 ### Shebang!

 I'm using the Bourne Shell, aka Bash, so you may need to tweak some things here if you're using a different shell (like ksh).

-All shell scripts are named with the `.sh` suffix and begin with a [{ *shebang* }](WIKIPEDIA).
+All shell scripts are named with the `.sh` suffix and begin with a [{ *shebang* }](http://www.tldp.org/LDP/abs/html/sha-bang.html).
 The shebang is `#!` followed by text.
 Though it looks like a comment, the program loader sees this and then runs the interpreter which follows.

 In other words, a shell script is a series of shell commands run through the interpreter identified in the shebang.

 First, find out where your interpeter is: